Learning Math Reasoning from Self-Sampled Correct and Partially-Correct Solutions: Limitations and Future Work

 \section{Limitations and Future Work}

-\paragraph{More general definition of partial correctness.} In this work, we define partial correctness based on state-based program equivalence.
-As mentioned in \autoref{sec:learning-pcp}, this is a conservative way for defining program equivalence as it requires exact match of the sets of variable values.
-We can relax this by, for example, only match the variables that will be referenced later and ignore the others.
-Besides, our correctness definition requires the existence of at least one fully-correct program and we use the gold program from the dataset.
-When only the gold execution results are provided for learning (\ie no reference programs), we would need to sample an FCP that matches the gold execution result to begin with.
-We may also encounter spurious programs (\ie incorrect programs yielding correct result by coincidence) but they can be addressed by adding more test cases.
+\paragraph{More general definition of (partial) correctness.} In this work, we define partial correctness based on state-based solution equivalence.
+This is a conservative way for defining solution equivalence as it requires exact match of the sets of variable values, but a solution could be partially correct and yet, not have an exact match of variable values because some of these values may not needed for future computation.
+In the future, we want to explore ways to relax this restriction that will help us find more partially correct solutions in an efficient manner.
+Besides, our partial correctness definition requires the existence of at least one fully-correct solution and when such reference solution is not available from the dataset (\ie in a weakly-supervised setting), we would need to first sample an FCS that matches the gold execution result to begin with.
+In addition, we simply use the matching of execution results to define correctness, which is susceptible to spurious solutions that achieves the correct result by coincidence.
+For math reasoning, we find such spurious solutions to be quite rare\footnote{We manually inspected the self-sampled FCSs by GPT-Neo 2.7B on 100 tasks of GSM5.5K and found spurious solutions only exist for 3 of them.}, as the correct answer is typically numeric which is less likely for a semantically wrong solution to obtain the correct answer by chance.
+But methods as \cite{zhong2020semantic, chen2022codet} may be needed for this definition of correctness to be more robust on other domains.

-\paragraph{More complex programs.} The programs that we work with are straight-line programs, which do not contain conditions (\eg \code{if-else}) or loops (\eg \code{while-do}).
-Since most neural program synthesis models perform left-to-right auto-regressive generation, the changes to the control flow break the alignment between program generation and program execution~\citep{chen2018execution, chen2021latent, nye2021show}.
+\paragraph{Towards generating general programs.} While we focus on the domain of generating solutions for math reasoning in this work, here we reflect on how our method can be applied to program synthesis in general.
+However, general programs might contain complex structures such as conditions (\eg \code{if-else}) or loops (\eg \code{while-do}) as opposed to straight-line programs in the math-reasoning domain.
+Dealing with these complex structures poses additional challenges because most neural program synthesis models perform left-to-right auto-regressive generation, and the changes to the control flow break the alignment between program generation and program execution~\citep{chen2018execution, chen2021latent, nye2021show}.
 There are two potential ways to extend our technique to address the problem.
 First, we can treat a branch or a loop as an atomic unit (\ie a block whose state is the state after executing all statements within it), then we can apply state-based equivalence in the same way.
-Second, because our technique only requires execution after the full programs are generate, we can still evaluate and compare program states based on intermediate states.
+Second, because our technique only requires execution after the full programs are generated, we can still evaluate and compare program states based on intermediate states.